 The world does not graciously bow to our expectations.
-Sometimes we are unfairly rewarded for our actions.
+Sometimes we are unfairly treated, good actions go unnoticed, or bad behavior rewarded.
 We must continue forward.

 Sometimes we seemingly do all the right things but lose anyway.
 We cautiously enter a new relationship but get still hurt.
 Our choices must intermingle with the choices of millions of others—also exercising their freedom.
 In the complex game of life, many of the rewards we believe we deserve will not materialize.
 In disappointment, we receive the unfairness with bitterness.
 But interferences and stumblings are part of life.
 We can move forward with hope and faith; the game is not over.